 Go big or go home…that’s my motto.
-Well not really, but when it comes to the Ultimate Mediterranean Appetizer Platter it definitely applies!
+When it comes to the Ultimate Mediterranean Appetizer Platter that motto definitely applies!

 We bring the heat with some fresh uber creamy crumbled feta drizzled with olive oil and mixed with minced jalapeño!
-Spread on pita or a chip for a spicy treat.
+Spread this spicy goodness on pita or a chip for a treat with a kick.
 Of course if spicy isn’t your bag try feta with sun dried tomatoes for a savory twist.
 That cube of cheese in between the two is greek feta sprinkled with greek oregano.
 These cheeses were all found in the deli section at my local Sprouts and Whole Foods Markets.

 The Hummus, Olives, Tapenade and Bacon Wrapped Dates

-Homemade Sun Dried Tomato Hummus (recipe below) is perfect for dipping with pita and a variety veggies!
+Homemade Sun Dried Tomato Hummus (<—click for recipe) is perfect for dipping with pita and a variety veggies!

 And the the bacon… oh the bacon!
 Goat Cheese Stuffed Bacon Wrapped Dates are a huge hit at every party and much easier to make than you’d think.
-And down there in the right bottom corner…that is my homemade black olive tapenade.
+And down there in the right bottom corner…that is black olive tapenade.
 I used store bought because a girl only has so much time!